Mike Gosselin

-Mike "Goose" Gosselin is a retired American soccer defender who earned one cap with the U.S. national team in 1992.
+Mike Gosselin is an American retired soccer defender who earned one cap with the U.S. national team in 1992.
 He played professionally in the National Professional Soccer League and USISL.

 Youth

 Gosselin grew up in the Pacific Northwest.
 He was goalkeeper for Kentwood High School (Kent, Washington) as a freshman.
 He then attended Jefferson High School where he was the school's goalkeeper his sophomore year.
 Thomas Jefferson won the State Champion that year.
 He then transferred back to Kentwood High School his junior year where he was moved to forward and led the team in scoring as it finished fourth in the state tournament.
 After graduating from high school in 1987, he entered the University of South Carolina where he played on the men's soccer team from 1987 to 1990.
 This led to yet another position change, this time to defender.
 Was selected to the Soccer America all Freshman Team in 1987.
 NCAA Post Season Tournament 1987–1990.
 NCAA Final Four 1988.